zowe/community/Project Management/PI Planning/22PI3 Planning/Zowe Doc Squad Objectives.md

 # Zowe Doc Squad - 22PI3 Objectives

-## New doc
+## Add new documentation

-- Zowe Chat documentation on the doc site
+- Add Zowe Chat documentation on the doc site
-- Deployment guide for security hardening
+- Add IntelliJ documentation on the doc site
-- IntelliJ documentation if any
+- Create a deployment guide for security hardening

 > Dependency: Zowe Chat squad, IntelliJ squad, Security squad

-## Doc improvement
+## Improve content experience

 - Add an installation diagram for z/OS components
 - Rewrite the Getting started with using Zowe tutorial